noah227/vxt/packages/cli/_README.md

 ## Reminding

-* Files in dist like chunk-vendors, chunk-common, etc. may need to by included in manifest.json to ensure extension to work as that it should be
+* Files in dist like chunk-vendors, chunk-common, etc. may need to be included in manifest.json to ensure extension to work as that it should be

 ## Official Extension Development Docs (Google)